sviperll/adt4j/README.md

     }
 ```

-Above code will generate `List` class that will only accept instances of `OpenListVisitor`-interface
+Above code will generate `List` class that will accept instances of `OpenListVisitor`-interface
-where type-variable `L` is set to `List`-class itself as a visitor.
+as a visitor in only case when type-variable `L` is set to `List`-class itself.

 ```java
     // Type of second argument of prepend method is List: